 Installing Energy-Efficient Appliances

 Older appliances consume more power than modern energy-efficient models.
+Refrigerators, washers, dryers, and dishwashers have all become much more efficient in recent years.
 Energy-efficient home improvements should include upgrading outdated appliances to ENERGY STAR-rated models.

 Appliances That Should Be Upgraded